Usage Back to Top

 cd hcloud_exporter/

-All required tool besides Go itself are bundled, all you need is part of the Makfile:
+All required tool besides Go itself are bundled, all you need is part of the Makefile:

 make generate build